anebz/cloud/Certifications/aws_machine_learning_specialty.md

 ### Lex

 * Chatbot engine
+  * Handles speech-to-text and chatbot logic.
+No comprehend needed
 * Utterances invoke intents ("I want to oder a pizza")
+  * For more complex text, if you need text processing, Lex integrates with Comprehend
 * Lambda functions are invoked to fulfill the intent
 * Slots specify extra information needed by the intent (pizza size, toppings etc.).
 Has to be coded
 * Can be deployed to AWS Mobile SDK, Facebook Messenger, Slack, Twilio
-* Alexa uses Transcribe and Polly for text-to-speech and speech-to-text
+* Alexa uses Transcribe and Polly

 Amazon Lex Automated Chatbot Designer